 Warwick Design has carried out extensive design, R&D and industrialisation developing a high level of confidence, ease of communication with an understanding of the partner’s rigorous requirements.
 It was designed to work consistently and reliably over a much wider dimensional tolerance band for the components than will ever be seen.
 The design therefore is extremely robust in use and the device has considerable manufacturing resilience.

-Warwick Design contributed to the IP in the inhaler and was responsible for the the major portion of the design and detailing.
+Warwick Design created IP in the inhaler and was responsible for layout, the major portion of the design and detailing.
 Prototype steel tooling was manufactured from early development data enabling evaluation of the device’s performance and potential production requirements from first-off sample mouldings.

 The refinement continued leading to Warwick Design providing component data for the clinical trial mouldings, industrialisation and scale-up stages.
 This was a highly collaborative project with weekly meetings at our office attended by all partners including Tech Group, Männer, Rexam and GSK’s own teams.